Standards Committee Members

 Ms Kristine Stafford

-Ms Stafford is the coordinator of curriculum at the Association of Independent Schools WA and has extensive experience in all aspects of curriculum and assessment and policy development.
+Ms Stafford is the Manager of Teaching & Learning at the Association of Independent Schools of WA.
+She has extensive experience in curriculum and assessment and policy development.